dannyrich/make-editable/README.md

   2. *method*: the method to be called at the ajax url path
   3. *args*: any "global" default arguments to pass to every the ajax-called method

+Inside the editable element, pressing return or the element losing focus will send the data to the server.
+Pressing escape will revert the element's value to its initial state.

 ## Additional Options

 When the ajax call is made, it will send the value of the editable item as the argument `value` to the ajax method.
 Adding a `data-fieldname` attribute to the editable item will also send a `field` argument to the ajax method with that field name.

 Optionally, you can also include a `data-arguments` attribute with a JSON-encoded associative array of arguments to also pass to the ajax-called method.

+## AJAX Return

+The return from the ajax call should return a JSON-formatted associative array with the keys:
+  * *success*: a boolean value representing if the data was successfully received
+  * *message*: an optional message to show the user

+  If `!success`, the element will be given the `editable-error` class, allowing for server-side validation.

 ## Example